jelonmusk/jelonmusk/README.md

           <h3 class="card-title">What I Do</h3>
             <p class="card-text">I'm a passionate and curious software developer who wants to explore every stack and tech there is out there.
                                 I  develop highly interactive Front end / User Interfaces for your web and mobile applications.
-                                 I write technical articles on medium.com and I'm also a writer for Analytics Vidhya Data Science publications .
+                                 I write technical articles on medium.com and I'm also a writer for Analytics Vidhya Data Science publications.
                                   I have created applications  in Node, Express & Django</p>
     </div>
   </div>